hugomarins/flashcard-repetition-history/README.md

 ## 🚧 Known Issues
  * In __multi-line cards__, where RemNote now stores sub-card info (a specific schedule record for each sub-item), the row of squares becomes somewhat cluttered and maybe not as meaningful.
  * When used with the __Incremental Everything plugin__, the history widget may be hidden on the back of the card after pressing "Show Answer."
-This is due to a plugin conflict that we are working to resolve.
+This is due to a plugin conflict that we are working to resolve (we already posted a Pull Request to Incremental Everything GitHub repo that will solve this).

 <p align="center">
 📆 Copyright &copy; 2023 <a href="https://github.com/coldenate" target="_blank">coldenate / Nathan Solis</a>